episerver/episerver-divvy/README.md

 To enable in Divvy:

 1. Access "Integration Admin"
-2. Select "Episerver" in the left menu
+2. Select "Episerver" in the left menu (Divvy will need to enable this option for your account)
 3. Enter the domain name of your Episerver website
 4. Enter the auth token value from your web.config (this should be a 32-digit GUID; anything from http://givemeguid.com/ should be fine)
 5. Select the content types which should be synchronized to Episerver content